jimkeller/fakeloader/README.md

 # fakeloader
-A jQuery plugin to make a multi-page website load like a single-page application
+A jQuery plugin to make a multi-page website appear to load like a single-page application

 Copyright (c) 2015 Jim Keller, [Eastern Standard](http://easternstandard.com)